Lidya1234/calculator/README.md

 # Calculator

-This project is a simple calculator project .It has four milestones for this milestone the project is created ,linter files are added and is deployed to heroku.
+This project is a simple calculator project developed using react .With buttons and resultbox added to

 ## Built With